High-Performance Simulations of Higher Representations of Wilson Fermions: Supported Actions

 When simulating with a background field, $N_g=2, 3$ and $4$ are supported. $SU(2)$ is set to the angles

 $SU(3)$ supplies the angles

 For $SU(4)$ these angles are set to

 \paragraph{Plaquette Weights} Schr{\"o}dinger functional boundary conditions are not supported for the L{\"u}scher-Weisz Gauge action.
 As a result, the only weights that are set during initialization are the plaquette weights.
 In contrast to open boundary conditions, there is no correction in the spatial direction close to the boundary.
-As a result, the weights are set according to the following principles: \begin{enumerate} \item If one of the links of the plaquette is located on the open boundary, then the weight is zero. \item If the plaquette is adjacent and perpendicular to the open boundary, the weight is $c_t$ \item For all other plaquettes, the weight is $1$. \end{enumerate}
+As a result, the weights are set according to the following principles: \begin{enumerate} \item If one of the links of the plaquette is located on the fixed boundary, that is, the corresponding site is located on timeslice $0$ or $T-1$, or timeslice $1$ with $\mu \neq 0$ and $\nu \neq 0$ then the weight is zero. \item If the plaquette is adjacent and perpendicular to the fixed boundary, that is, the corresponding site is located on timeslice $1$ or $T-2$ with $\mu$ or $\nu=0$, the weight is $c_t$ \item For all other plaquettes, the weight is $1$. \end{enumerate}